 How many students received dyslexia interventions during the 2020-2021 school year?

-Other interventions used to help support students with characteristics of dyslexia, along with students with other learning needs, were the intensive phonics computer programs HearBuilder (grades K-2) and MVRC, (grades 1-5).
-In the 2018-2019 school year ninety-two (92) 1st - 2nd grade students received extra phonics support through MVRC and two hundred twenty-eight (228) K-2nd grade students received extra phonological awareness support through HearBuilder.
+Other RtI interventions used to help support students with characteristics of dyslexia, along with students with other learning needs, were the intensive phonics computer programs HearBuilder (grades K-2) and MVRC, (grades 1-5).
+In the 2019-2020 school year two hundred nineteen (219) 1st - 2nd grade students received extra phonics support through MVRC and two hundred twenty-eight (228) K-2nd grade students received extra phonological awareness support through HearBuilder.

 How many students were identified with dyslexia during the 2020-2021 school year?